Alternative Dispute Resolution

 The Rules for Certified and Court -Appointed Mediators require mediators to have good moral character.
 All applicants for mediator certification and certified mediators adding additional areas of certification are required to complete a criminal background check conducted by the Florida Department of Law Enforcement.
 Mediators seeking renewal are not required to complete this requirement.
 The criminal background check is to be accomplished electronically at the applicants expense.

-- The mediator should provide the Florida Dispute Resolution Center's (DRC) Originating Agency Identification (ORI) number, FL737127Z (The last letter is Z as in zoo.), to the Livescan Service Provider so that the background screening results are sent directly from FDLE to the DRC.
+- The mediator must provide the Florida Dispute Resolution Center's (DRC) Originating Agency Identification (ORI) number, FL737127Z (The last letter is Z as in zoo.), to the Livescan Service Provider so background screening results are sent directly from FDLE to the DRC.

 Disciplinary Proceedings and Sanctions